george-nigm/causal-survival-analysis-lob/README.md

 Causal Portfolio Optimization (PCMCI) offers the most effective allocation strategy that demonstrates superiority both in absolute values of the sharpe metric, and relatively the most robust strategy that guarantees a positive change in capital under management in comparison with other portfolio optimization methods.

 #### Plans
-- Analysis of selected stocks included in the portfolio;
+- Adding other datasets like the Wharton Research Data Services (WRDS);
+- Introduction of macro-variables as confounders for excluding spurious relationships;
 - Increase max time lag (e.g. max time lag = 5);
-- Introduction of macro-variables as confounders for excluding spurious relationships;
-- Analysis on Pinnacle dataset with non-linear methods of causal discovery;
+- Analysis with non-linear methods of causal discovery;
 - Counterfactual analysis of fed rate changes;
 - Research of lead-lag dependencies for pairs trading;